vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The Maukharis of Kanauj

-4 That a line could contain slightly more syllables than 91 emerges from ‘scroll-work to fill up the line’ that follows the punctuation mark that concludes the Sārd¯ulavikrīd ´ . ita verse (CII III (1888), 229 n.
+4 That a line could contain slightly more syllables than 91 emerges from ‘scroll-work to fill up the line’ that follows the punctuation mark that concludes the Sārdūlavikrīd ´ . ita verse (CII III (1888), 229 n.
 7).

 5 CII III (1888), 229 n.
 2.